 Do you have a hard time getting your kids to eat broccoli?
-Those days are over, my friend.
-This easy brocoli pesto has all the delicious flavor of pesto but is made with broccoli!
+Not anymore!
+This easy broccoli pesto has all the delicious flavor of pesto but is made with broccoli.

-My kids don’t mind the taste of pesto—often hidden within tomato sauce or under pizza toppings—but they do not like broccoli.
+My kids don’t mind the taste of pesto.
+I often tuck pesto in a tomato sauce or under pizza toppings and it’s always been a welcome flavor at our dinner table.
+But broccoli is another story.
 “I don’t like those trees” is what my almost 4-year-old son says each times he sees it.

 My solution to feed them this vitamin- and mineral-packed vegetable?
 Pesto sauce!